 Contrast aortography is an option if surgery is being considered.
 In addition to identifying the origin and extent of dissection, severity of aortic regurgitation, and extent of involvement of the aorta’s major branches, aortography helps determine whether simultaneous coronary artery bypass surgery is needed.
 Echocardiography should also be done to check for aortic regurgitation and thus determine whether the aortic valve should be repaired or replaced concomitantly.

-ECG is nearly universally done.
-However, findings range from normal to markedly abnormal (in acute coronary artery occlusion or aortic regurgitation), so the test is not diagnostically helpful.
-Assays for soluble elastin compounds and smooth-muscle myosin heavy-chain protein are being studied; they look promising but are not routinely available.
-Serum CK-MB and troponin may help distinguish aortic dissection from MI, except when dissection causes MI.
+Electrocardiography (ECG) is nearly universally done.
+However, findings range from normal to markedly abnormal (in acute coronary artery occlusion or aortic regurgitation), so the test is not diagnostically helpful for dissection itself.
+Assays for soluble elastin compounds and smooth-muscle myosin heavy-chain protein are being studied; the data appear promising, but the assays are not routinely available.
+Serum creatine kinase-MB and troponin levels may help distinguish aortic dissection from myocardial infarction, except when dissection causes myocardial infarction.

 Routine laboratory tests may detect slight leukocytosis and anemia if blood has leaked from the aorta.
-Increased LDH may be a nonspecific sign of celiac or mesenteric arterial trunk involvement.
+Increased lactate dehydrogenase may be a nonspecific sign of celiac or mesenteric arterial trunk involvement.

 A cardiothoracic surgeon should be consulted early during the diagnostic evaluation.

 Prognosis for Aortic Dissection